zyn-org/zyn/README.md

 - 📣 **Community feedback welcome** - We're actively seeking input to improve Zyn before stabilizing the 1.0.0 API

 If you're interested in using Zyn in production, we encourage you to get involved, provide feedback, and help shape the future of the project!

+## 🗺️ Roadmap

+We're actively working on expanding Zyn's capabilities.
+Here are some features planned for future releases:

+- **🌐 Federation Support**: Enable multiple Zyn servers to communicate and share messages across distributed deployments, allowing for horizontal scaling and multi-region architectures
+- **📊 Enhanced Observability**: Built-in metrics, tracing, and monitoring capabilities
+- **🔌 Additional Protocol Transports**: Support for WebSocket and other transport layers
+- **⚡ Performance Optimizations**: Continued improvements to throughput and latency

+Want to influence the roadmap?
+Join the conversation in [GitHub Discussions](https://github.com/zyn-org/zyn/discussions)!

 ## 📞 Community